CUP AND SAUCER WITH PORTRAIT OF FREDERICK THE GREAT KPM

 Description

-A cup with a saucer depicting Frederick the Great.
-Highly professional painting on porcelain.
-The height of the cup is 8.5 cm (12.3 cm with handle).
-The diameter of the cup is 8 cm.
-The saucer is 15 cm.
+Cup and saucer featuring the portrait of Frederick the Great.
+Exceptionally professional porcelain painting.
+Cup height is 8.5 cm (12.3 cm with handle).
+Cup diameter is 8 cm.
+Saucer diameter is 15 cm.
 In excellent condition.
-Frederick II, or Frederick the Great, also known by the nickname "Old Fritz" (German: Friedrich II., Friedrich der Große, Alter Fritz; January 24, 1712, Berlin — August 17, 1786, Sanssouci, Potsdam) was King of Prussia from 1740.
-The magnificent cup with a saucer features a bright pink glaze (there is also a bright green glaze).
-The cup has a whimsical and comfortable curved handle.
-The cup and saucer are unique in that they depict the portrait of the King of Prussia Frederick II the Great, also known by the nickname "Old Fritz."
-The portrait is accentuated with rich gold paste.
+Frederick II, known as Frederick the Great and also nicknamed "Old Fritz" (German: Friedrich II., Friedrich der Große, Alter Fritz; January 24, 1712, Berlin – August 17, 1786, Sanssouci, Potsdam), was King of Prussia from 1740.
+This magnificent cup and saucer set is coated in a vivid pink glaze (a vivid green version also exists).
+The cup features an ornate and comfortable curved handle.
+It is unique for bearing the portrait of King Frederick II of Prussia, also known as "Old Fritz," accented with rich gold paste.
 A worthy addition to your collection!
-Frederick II the Great (German: Friedrich II der Große).
-Born on January 24, 1712, in Berlin - died on August 17, 1786, in Sanssouci, Potsdam.
-King of Prussia (1740-1786).
-Nickname - "Old Fritz."
-One of his notable innovations was the abolition of censorship.
-He made it clear to his ministers that "Berlin newspaper writers should be granted unlimited freedom to write about all capital news without prior censorship."
-Frederick demanded that "interesting newspapers not be impeded."
-Deceased censors were generally not replaced - these positions remained vacant during his reign.
-For the first time, the legislative foundation for freedom of the press became possible on German soil during his rule.
-Frederick manifested himself as a patron of the sciences and arts.
-In 1742, he established the Royal Opera, for which architect Knobelsdorff constructed the building.
-After the factory of Gotzkowsky passed to Frederick II, it was called the Royal Porcelain Factory, and its mark from the very beginning was the royal scepter.
-The portraits in medallions that adorned Berlin Empire-style tableware and cups are mostly works by sculptor Leonardo Pösch.
-The reaction to cold classicism was the Biedermeier style, which reflected the bourgeois love for comfort and coziness.
-Products from the Berlin factory in this style had a wide market.
-These were mass-produced items, but with a certain distinctive charm of this era.
+Frederick II the Great (German: Friedrich II der Große) was born on January 24, 1712, in Berlin and died on August 17, 1786, in Sanssouci, Potsdam.
+King of Prussia (1740-1786), nicknamed "Old Fritz."
+One of his noteworthy reforms was the abolition of censorship.
+He made it clear to his ministers that "Berlin newspaper writers should be given unlimited freedom to publish all the capital's news without prior censorship."
+Frederick insisted that "no obstacles should be placed in the way of interesting newspapers."
+Deceased censors were typically not replaced, leaving those posts vacant during his reign.
+Legislative justification for the freedom of the press first became possible in German territories under his rule.
+Frederick was also a patron of science and the arts.
+In 1742, he established the Royal Opera, for which architect Knobelsdorff designed the building.
+After Gotzkowsky's factory became Frederick II's property, it was renamed the Royal Porcelain Manufactory, whose mark from the beginning was the royal scepter.
+Portraits in medallions that adorned Berlin Empire-style tableware and cups were mostly works by sculptor Leonard Posch.
+The Biedermeier style emerged as a reaction to the cold classicism, reflecting bourgeois love of comfort and coziness.
+Products from the Berlin factory in this style were widely sold; they were mass-produced items but possessed the distinct charm of their era.

 Lot No. 5449